yamcs/yamcs-studio/docs/authoring/graphic-widgets.rst

 Polygon
 -------

 Similar in functionality to polylines, but the last point is always connected to the first point to form a closed shape.
 Unlike polylines, polygons are not directed.
 The can be filled from left to right or from bottom to top using the **Fill Level**, and **Horizontal Fill** properties.
-In the section `<rules>`_ we'll learn that this (or just about any other property) can also be dynamically modified.
+In the section :doc:`rules` we'll see that this (or just about any other property) can also be dynamically modified.

 .. image:: _images/polygon.png
     :alt: Polygon